Halfway to St. Patrick’s Day Dinner Dance 22-Oct-2022

 Medal of Honor Grove

-In October 2019 The AOH and K of C from Clifton, NJ will travel to the Medal of Honor Grove in PA.
-Their yearly mission with the help hardy volunteers will clean up, restore and wash the NJ Memorial Obelisk and surrounding area of the New Jersey Medal of Honor Grove and the Military Chaplin’s Grove.
+In Spring of 2020 The AOH and K of C from Clifton, NJ is planning a trip to the Medal of Honor Grove in PA.
+Their yearly mission with the help of hardy volunteers will clean up, restore and wash the NJ Memorial Obelisk and surrounding area of the New Jersey Medal of Honor Grove and the Military Chaplin’s Grove.
 Anyone interested in participating should contact John Hughes for more information.

-The 41th Annual Nutley St. Patrick’s Day Parade, took place on March 3, 2018 at 1pm.
+The 41th Annual Nutley St. Patrick’s Day Parade, took place in March 2019 at 1pm.
 The parade route followed Franklin Ave from Harrison street to Chestnut street and the weather was grand with a great turnout.

-Rutherford Irish American Association will held its inaugural St. Patrick’s Day parade on March 4th, 2018 at 1pm.
+Rutherford Irish American Association held its inaugural St. Patrick’s Day parade in March 2019.
 The parade route followed Park Avenue, starting at Woodland Avenue and going north through downtown to Ames Avenue.
-Along with five pipe bands, more than 25 organizations were committed to the inaugural year and received rave reviews from locals and visitors alike.
+Along with five pipe bands, more than 25 organizations were committed and received rave reviews from locals and visitors alike.

 2018 Halfway to St. Patrick’s Day Dinner Dance Success